Presentation Guidelines: Peanut Foods

 Individuals or teams may compete.

-9-10 – 4-H’er must be 9 years old prior to January 1 of the current year and not have reached their eleventh burthday before January 1 of the current year.
+8-10 – 4-H’er must be 8 years old on January 1 of the current year and not have reached their eleventh birthday before January 1 of the current year.

-11-13 – 4-H’er must be eleven years old prior to January 1 of the current year and not have reached their fourteenth birthday before January 1 of the current year.
+11-13 – 4-H’er must be eleven years on January 1 of the current year and not have reached their fourteenth birthday before January 1 of the current year.

-14-18 – 4-H’er must be fourteen years of age prior to January 1 of the current year, and not have reached their nineteenth birthday before January 1 of the current year.
+14-18 – 4-H’er must be fourteen years of age on to January 1 of the current year, and not have reached their nineteenth birthday before January 1 of the current year.

 Peanuts add protein to meals.